rpoleski/MulensModel/documents/macos_install.md

 We are aware that this is an important problem and we try to address it.
 You can let us know if you experience these issues.

+At some point, Calen Henderson solved the problem.
+For his explanation see [this website](https://github.com/orgs/ulens-hack/teams/testing-algorithms-on-mb07192/discussions/6) or ask me for copy if you don't have access to it.